getbeyondpay/docs/source/index.html.md

 * **Isolation** – Beyond Pay Gateway hosts the sensitive cardholder data input fields.
 The fields are injected into your form as an HTML iframe thus isolating your page and your server from card sensitive data.
 * **Tokenization** – in order to execute transactions against the user’s card, TokenPay replaces the sensitive cardholder data with a non-sensitive surrogate value (token).
 The token is generated via the use of the TokenPay JavaScript library and your payment form.
 * **Segregation** – Requests for charges against the user’s card are made server-to-server – not in the browser or mobile app where it is publicly visible.
 The tokenized card data is submitted to your server where a secure server-to-server request is made to execute the transaction.
-* **Public/Private Keys** – The injection of the TokenPay hosted input fields and card tokenization is authenticated via a public key assigned to the merchant.
+* **Authentication** – The injection of the TokenPay hosted input fields and card tokenization is authenticated via a public key assigned to the merchant.
 API requests to execute charges against the tokenized card are made by the backend server and are authenticated with a private key assigned to the merchant.

 ### TokenPay.js

-> <b>Sandbox (Testing):</b>
+> <b>Sandbox:</b>
 ```html
 https://api-test.getbeyondpay.com/Bridgepay.WebSecurity/TokenPay/js/tokenPay.js
 ```

-> <b>Live (Production):</b>
+> <b>Production:</b>

 ```html
 https://api.getbeyondpay.com/WebSecurity/TokenPay/js/tokenPay.js
 ```

-TokenPay.js is the JavaScript library for building online or mobile checkout flows with Beyond Pay Gateway.
+TokenPay.js is the hosted JavaScript library for building online or mobile checkout flows with Beyond Pay Gateway.
 With it, you can collect sensitive data from the cardholder and create tokens for securely sending the data to your server.

 TokenPay.js provides a ready-made UI component for collecting the sensitive card data from the user.
 TokenPay.js then tokenizes the information without it ever having to touch your server.